-Poya devotes itself to enhance the product competitiveness by deepening product categories with higher completeness of product mix, manage well the inventory for each shop with smooth process of shelves management, in order to optimize operating procedure and satisfy customers' needs at different levels.
-This should help us to increase selling opportunity of products in different areas, and to remain our leading position in the industry.
+Poya strengthens the competitiveness of products by enhancing the breadth and depth of products.
+By the effective management of the inventory for each shop and the improvement of shelf management, Poya continues to optimize operating procedure and meet the needs of various levels of consumption.
+This should help us to increase consumption opportunities in different fields, and to remain our leading position in the industry.

-Poya has strived to become "A more preferred Poya by the customers", and hopes to be the best destination for our customers within the products and services which Poya offers.
+Poya has strived to become "A more preferred Poya by the customers", and hopes to be the best destination for our customers by our products and services provided.
 Poya also continues to implement the sustainable spirit on environment, society and corporate governance for perpetual growth and corporate sustainability.

 On behalf of the management, we are grateful for all the supports of shareholders, customers and suppliers, and the dedication of all the staff.
 We will spare no effort in raising corporate value for our shareholders.
-Wish everyone health and luck!
+Wish everyone good health and luck!